Natural Coiled Curls & Textured Hair

 It’s vital to protect and hydrate Natural Coiled Curls if you colour or bleach it.
 The hair’s flat shape means that it absorbs chemicals more rapidly than other hair textures.
 Because it’s already prone to breakage, this makes it even more vulnerable to damage and if you have very dark hair, more concentrated bleach is needed to lighten it.
 To help prevent snapping and breakage, use an intensive pre-shampoo conditioning treatment at least once a week.

-The occurrence of traction hair loss in African-Caribbean women is underestimated and is often mistaken for other types of hair loss.
+The occurrence of traction hair loss in women with natural coiled curls is underestimated and is often mistaken for other types of hair loss.
 Traction hair loss starts as thinning at your front hairline, then receding continues with a general thinning all over – similar to the appearance of male pattern hair loss.
-Traction loss can also occur all around your scalp edges, know as banded traction alopecia.
+Traction loss can also occur all around your scalp edges, known as banded traction alopecia.
 Another type of traction hair loss is where your hair comes out in clumps.

 The main causes of this ‘patchy’ hair loss are sleeping in rollers, using too-tight rollers or wearing very tight braids (especially in children).
 The reason why these methods cause traction loss is that they constantly pull at your hair, causing breakage and plucking hair out from the roots.
 It’s very important to catch this type of hair loss early on, as over time it can damage your hair follicles and lead to permanent loss of hair.